The Ultimate Guide to JavaScript Programming (From Beginner to Pro)

 - Use

-for clean modular architecture - Default exports are imported without curly braces
+exportandimportfor clean modular architecture - Default exports are imported without curly braces

 - Use

-in HTML to enable ESM - Node.js supports both CommonJS (
+type="module"in HTML to enable ESM - Node.js supports both CommonJS (

-) and ESM (import
+require) and ESM (import)

 15. JavaScript Classes and Object-Oriented Programming

-OOP is a programming paradigm where code is organized around objects โ entities that combine data (properties) and behavior (methods).
+OOP is a programming paradigm where code is organized around objects — entities that combine data (properties) and behavior (methods).
 JavaScript supports OOP via both traditional prototypes and modern ES6 classes.

-๐งฑ Creating Objects with Classes
+🧱 Creating Objects with Classes

 class Person {